Enterprise station

-The Enterprise station, also known as the Seaboard Coastline Depot is a historic train depot in Enterprise, Alabama.
+The Enterprise station, also known as the Seaboard Coastline Depot is a historic train depot in Enterprise, Alabama, United States.
 It was built in 1900 by the Alabama Midland Railway, which was eventually acquired by the Atlantic Coast Line Railroad.
 It now houses Enterprise Depot Museum.
 It was added to the National Register of Historic Places on August 7, 1974.
 It is located at the corner of Railroad Street and West College Street.